 If you plant OREGANO as part of your herb garden ideas, this deters insects with its essential oils that act as a repellant for many insects.

 'DILL acts by attracting predatory insects – such as wasps – which will help rid your plot of those unwanted pests,' says Rob Smith of Dobies.

 Dill also attracts beneficial pollinators, which help to pollinate cucumber plants – and you can never have enough pollinators in an organic garden or as part of your wildlife garden ideas.

-CHIVES are an excellent choice for cucumber companion planting as the oniony aroma deters the cucumber beetle that will feast off the leaves, flowers and fruit of your salad vegetable.
+CHIVES are an excellent choice of aromatic herb for cucumber companion planting as the oniony aroma deters the cucumber beetle that will feast off the leaves, flowers and fruit of your salad vegetable.

 Cucumber companion planting – with flowers

-MARIGOLDS repel a wide variety of pests, including aphids – a common pest on cucumber leaves.
+Grow MARIGOLDS to repel a wide variety of pests, including aphids – a common pest on cucumber leaves.

-Another popular and pretty choice for cucumber companion planting are NASTURTIUMS, which attract aphids.
+Another popular and pretty choice for cucumber companion planting are NASTURTIUM, which attract aphids.
 While this may seem counterintuitive, ‘they are often used as a sacrificial plant so aphids and and black fly attack them but stay away from your vegetables,' says Emma O’Neill of Garden Organic.
 Using them as trap plants for pest control can be highly efficient.

-The tall stalks of SUNFLOWERS both provide supports for the cucumber vines to grow up, and also help shade the plants in the hot summer sun.
+If you're growing SUNFLOWERS, the tall stalks both provide supports for the cucumber vines to grow up, and also help shade the plants in the hot summer sun.